Aquaculture of Marine Species in Rhode Island Waters (250-RICR-40-00-1)

 1.6 Superseded Rules and Regulations

 1. “Adequately iced” means that the amount and application of the ice is sufficient to ensure that immediate cooling begins and continues for all shellfish.
 If ice slurry is used and the shellfish are submerged the presence of ice in the slurry indicates adequate icing.
-The water source for, the production of, and the handling of the ice must be approved by DOH for the intended use of cooling shellfish.
+The water source for, the production of, and the handling of the ice must be approved by the Rhode Island Department of Health (DOH) for the intended use of cooling shellfish.

-2. “Approved waters” or “Approved shellfish growing areas” means waters of the state which have been classified by the RI Department of Environmental Management (DEM) Office of Water Resources as Approved Areas, fit for the taking of shellfish for human consumption on a regular basis, according to criteria established by the National Shellfish Sanitation Program (NSSP) Manual of Operations.
+2. “Approved waters” or “Approved shellfish growing areas” means waters of the State which have been classified by the Rhode Island Department of Environmental Management (DEM) Office of Water Resources as Approved Areas, fit for the taking of shellfish for human consumption on a regular basis, according to criteria established by the National Shellfish Sanitation Program (NSSP) Guide for the Control of Molluscan Shellfish.
 These classifications may be subject to change as water quality conditions dictate.

 3. “Aquaculture” means the cultivation, rearing, or propagation of aquatic plants or animals, hereinafter referred to as cultured crops, under natural or artificial conditions.